aemkei/jsfuck/README.md

 ### `!X` – Cast to Boolean

-The logical "Not" operator can be used to create booelans `false` and `true`:
+The logical "Not" operator can be used to create booleans `false` and `true`:

 ```js
  ![] // false